Identify the recessive phenotype.

 What is Hardy-Weinberg equilibrium in AP Biology?

-In one sentence: Hardy-Weinberg equilibrium is the no-evolution baseline that predicts allele and genotype frequencies using p + q = 1 and p² + 2pq + q² = 1.
+Hardy-Weinberg equilibrium is the no-evolution baseline for one gene in a population.
+If no evolution is occurring, allele frequencies stay constant and genotype frequencies follow p + q = 1 and p² + 2pq + q² = 1.

 AP trap: q is an allele frequency. q² is a genotype frequency.